 Before you start pushing buttons, you need to gather a little data about how your interview is constructed.
 Is it structured or unstructured?

-In a structured interview, each person interviewing you has a specific topic area: people skills, technical skills, etc. This means that each interview has a specific purpose and no two interviews that day are going to be alike.
-Someone has put in effort to make sure the different interviewers don’t step on each other’s toes.
+In a structured interview, each person interviewing you has a specific topic area: people skills, technical skills, etc. This means that each interview has a specific purpose, and no two interviews that day will be alike.
+Someone has put in the effort to make sure the different interviewers don’t step on each other’s toes.

 The unstructured interview is a free-for-all.
 There’s an interview list, but no one has been given guidance about what to ask, so they wing it.
 With each person who walks in the door, an unstructured interview is a study in personality identification.
 More on this in a moment when I explain about interview creatures.